watermark-light

 • Workers’ health and safety.

-Wilmar immediately reached out to RH for clarification on the issues raised by GW, and has been actively engaging with the company since.
-RH has rebutted the allegations and provided us with all relevant documents which include:
+GL is not a direct supplier to Wilmar; however, they were allegedly linked to our supplier, Rimbunan Hijau (RH), at the group level.
+Wilmar immediately reached out to RH for clarification on the issues raised by GW and has been actively engaging with the company since.
+RH has rebutted the allegations and provided us with all relevant documentation, which includes;

 • A field visit report by an independent consultant;

-• Evidence of engagements between RH and GW since 2017;
+• Evidence of engagements between GL and GW since 2017;

-• Landowner consent forms to ascertain FPIC and identify cultural sites that require protection;
+• Landowner consent forms to ascertain FPIC and identify cultural sites requiring protection;

-• Correspondence between Gilford Ltd and the Royal Papua New Guinea (PNG) Constabulary;
+• Correspondence between GL and the Royal Papua New Guinea (PNG) Constabulary;

 • Board meeting minutes by landowner companies; and